 The total experience within the School of Hospitality, Sport and Tourism Management facilitates students to have an exceptional fundamental education, engagement in service learning experiences, exposure to working professionals, and career preparation through internships.
-As a result, students are provided a competitive advantage in a job market that is projected to double in the next decade. decade; hence, it emphasizes quality teaching and values scholarly activity.
+As a result, students are provided a competitive advantage in a job market that is projected to double in the next decade.

+The School of Hospitality, Sport and Tourism Management

+decade; hence, it emphasizes quality teaching and values scholarly activity.
 The college is committed to the development of its students into knowledgeable, caring, responsive and self-directed individuals able to meet the health and human caring needs of a diverse and complex society through change, advocacy and leadership within their communities.